Orange-OS-LE/CLI_Installer/README.md

 Then answer the questions and Orange OS LE 0.1.0.
 Note, that this isn't the final release and a lot is missing.

+The install process is very buggy right now, so testing is apreciated.
 ## Credits

 @michaeleldar (@applejuiceproduc on scratch) for the code